Estadio Arquitecto Ricardo Etcheverri

-Estadio Arquitecto Ricardo Etcheverri, formerly known as Estadio Ferro Carril Oeste, is a stadium located in the Caballito district of Buenos Aires.
-It is the home venue of Club Ferro Carril Oeste.
+Estadio Arquitecto Ricardo Etcheverri, formerly known as Estadio Ferro Carril Oeste, is a football stadium located in the Caballito district of Buenos Aires.
+It is owned and operated by club Ferro Carril Oeste.
 The stadium, opened in 1905 and located close to Caballito station of Sarmiento Line, has a current capacity of 24,442.

 Inaugurated on 2 January 1905, Ferro Carril Oeste is the oldest football stadium of Argentina (referring to clubs affiliated to AFA) and the second in South America after Estadio Gran Parque Central (home venue of Uruguayan Club Nacional de Football, built in 1900).

 Because of being located near the geographic centre of Buenos Aires, several former clubs used it as their home venues.
-Some of them were Alumni, Barracas AC, San Lorenzo, Argentinos Juniors, among others.
+Some of them were Alumni, Barracas A.C., San Lorenzo, Argentinos Juniors, among others.

-The stadium also hosted test matches played by the Argentina national rugby union team (Los Pumas) during the 1970s to early 2000s, where Argentina played Ireland, New Zealand, France and Australia among others.
+The stadium also hosted test matches played by the Argentina national rugby union team (Los Pumas) first in 1932 and then during the 1970s to early 2000s, where Argentina played Ireland, New Zealand, France and Australia, among others.
 In Ferro Carril Oeste, Argentina achieved notable wins over Australia (1979) and France (1985), and a celebrated 21–21 tie vs the All Blacks in 1985.
+Other local teams such as the URBA team or San Isidro Club played matches at Ferro Carril Oeste in the 1980s.

 History

 The stadium was built on a land granted by the manager of Buenos Aires Western Railway in 1905.
 That same year the first wooden grandstand was built.
-The first official match was played here on 21 April 1907, when Ferro C. Oeste and Plate tied 2–2.
+The first official match was played here on 21 April 1907, when Ferro C. Oeste and River Plate tied 2–2.
 In 1906, the first official grandstand (with roof) was built.
 Due to being linked with the Western Railway company, the club hosted several sports activities in 1907 to celebrate the 50th. anniversary of first railway line in Argentina.

 The first notable event hosted by the stadium was the 1907 Tie Cup Final where Alumni defeated Uruguayan side CURCC 3–1.
 As Alumni did not have own venue, the team played its home matches at Ferro C. Oeste between 1907 and 1909.
 In 1914, Ferro hosted a Tie Cup final again, when River Plate beat Bristol and won their first international title.
 Although Ferro C. Oeste played in the Second Division, its stadium was a frequent venue for several Primera División matches by other teams.

 When the Flores Athletic Club disbanded in 1907, Ferro Carril Oeste acquired some of its facilities such as tennis and paleta courts.
 In September 1931, the official grandstand was completely destroyed by fire, but was rebuilt.
 During the 1930s, the club got materials in change for football players.
 Some transfers made that way were Federici to Huracán and Arcadio López to Boca Juniors.
 In this case, the club received a whole wooden grandstand that had been part of the old Boca Juniors stadium.
 Two years later, Boca Juniors opened La Bombonera, made of concrete.
 The wooden grandstand was located on Martín de Gainza street.